this-is-thiru/AngularComponentAndDataBinding/README.md

 ComponentAndDataBinding

-Even number and Odd number printing
+Assignment-4 is "Even number and Odd number printing"